approov/quickstart-react-native/README.md

 It is likely you developed your React Native project running on an Android emulator, and after Approov integration, your project will still run on an Android emulator.
 However, Approov's default security policies will reject any app running in an Android emulator.
 You can workaround this behavior in several ways:

-1. Run your ap on a physical device.
+1. Run your app on a physical device.

 2. Whitelist the emulator so the Approov service always returns a valid token.